-89. Further, I find that the vessels MT FMT Gumuldur (non-seized- cleared in past), and MT Hong Hai6 (non-seized- cleared in past), were used for transporting the said goods have been proposed liable for confiscation under Section 115 of the Customs Act, 1962 in the instant Show Cause Notice.

-89.1.
-In this regard, it is observed that both the vessels have been held liable for confiscation for the past imports in the case of SCN issued to M/s.
-G-One Agro Products Ltd. which has been adjudicated vide OIO No. KND-

-CUSTM-000-COMM-06-2025-26 dated 30.06.2025 and since the vessels were not available for confiscation, redemption fines of Rupees One Crore each were imposed.

-89.2.
-Since the vessels have been used for transporting the subject goods, therefore, the said vessels are liable for confiscation and as the vessels have been allowed to be redeemed on payment of Rs.
-One crore each as mentioned above, in the instant case, a lenient view is taken while imposing the redemption fine.
+- 89. Further, I find that the vessels MT FMT Gumuldur (non-seized- cleared in past) and MT Hong Hai6 (non-seized- cleared in past), were used for transporting the said goods have been proposed liable for confiscation under Section 115 of the Customs Act, 1962 in the instant Show Cause Notice. - 89.1.
+In this regard, it is observed that all three vessels (GUMULDUR, HONG HAI AND EFES) have been held liable for confiscation for the past imports in the case of SCN issued to M/s.
+G-One Agro Products Ltd. which has been adjudicated vide OIO No. KND-CUSTM-000-COMM-06-2025-26 dated 30.06.2025 and since the vessels were not available for confiscation, redemption fine of Rupees One Crore each was imposed. - 90.
+Since the vessels (GUMULDUR AND HONG HAI) have been used for transporting the subject goods, therefore, the said vessels are liable for confiscation and as the vessels have been allowed to be redeemed on payment of Rs.
+One crore each as mentioned above, in the instant case, a lenient view is required to be taken while imposing the redemption fine.